Jarthianur/VirtualFlightRadar-Backend/README.md

 The VFR-B runs completely without connection to the internet, unless You configured it to get data from any global host.<br>
-Also it does not send any data to the internet, unless You configured it to do so.
+Also the AMVR does not send any data to the internet, unless You configured it to do so.

 Contributions are always welcome.